cihanbilge/AstrocyteSegmentation/README.md

 Automated detection and segmentation of astrocytes in 2D.

-The algorithm of GESU-net, a concatenated two U-nets with pre defined filters is given.
-Codes are edited from https://github.com/zhixuhao/unet
+The algorithm of GESU-net, a concatenated U-nets levearges both transfer learning and sparse representation.
+Codes are partially edited from https://github.com/zhixuhao/unet